MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-export-connector-logs.md

     - Click on **Add/Create > Add a Machine**.
     - Add a single server > click on **Generate Script**.
     - Fill in the information, then click **Download and Run Script**.
-2. Install Azure Arc Agent on On-Premises Connector Machine:
+2. Install Azure Arc Agent on on-premises Connector Machine:
     - Download the Azure Arc agent setup script from the Azure portal or Microsoft documentation.
-    - Search for “Windows Powershell ISE” in the search box on the Task bar.
+    - Search for **Windows Powershell ISE** in the search box on the Task bar.
 Right click on the application and click “Run as administrator.”
     From the application open the file just downloaded labeled “OnboardingScript.ps1” through Powershell.
     - Run the script.
 Log in on the pop up to authenticate using the Azure account.
 The screen will then look like: